thomaspeklak/express-resizer/README.md

 ##Status

-__WIP__

 Working but not tested in production.
-API might change significantly.
+API might change.

 ##Installation